 Swap the Big Five for colourful chameleons, cheeky lemurs and the unmistakable outline of the baobab tree in Madagascar.

 With a staggering 90% of its species existing only on this island, Madagascar offers safaris like nowhere else on earth.

 The country covers only 0.4% of the world’s land surface yet it is home to around 5% of all known plant and animal species.
 This includes endemic chameleons with their astonishing ability for camouflage, whether in the trees of the Amber Mountain National Park or the city scenes of Diego Suarez.

 Then there are lemurs: pint-sized mouse lemurs and majestic indri lemurs, renowned for their haunting vocals.
-You’ll never forget them leaping over your head during a jagged Tsingy rock hike.
+You’ll never forget them leaping over your head during a Tsingy rock hike in Ankarana National Park.